 Naseemah Mohamed

-Naseemah Mohamed is a postdoctoral research fellow at the Frank Batten School of Leadership and Public Policy and the UVA Humanitarian Collaborative at the University of Virginia.
-She received both her master's degree and doctorate in comparative and international education policy as a Rhodes Scholar from the University of Oxford, and her bachelor's degree in African studies and social studies from Harvard University.
-Her research is focused on the relationships amongst education, media, race, global politics, and violence in decolonial movements in Southern Africa in the 20th century.
-Her most recent projects document the use of education as a political, ideological and physical tool of war during Zimbabwe's war of independence from the white settler government in Rhodesia (1964-1980) and the present use of Rhodesia as a global symbol of white supremacy.
-A native of Zimbabwe, Mohamed is a first-generation academic.
+Researching the relationships among education, media, race, global politics and violence in 20th-century decolonial movements in Southern Africa, Naseemah Mohamed was a postdoctoral research fellow at the University of Virginia’s Frank Batten School of Leadership and Public Policy and the UVA Humanitarian Collaborative over the last three years.
+Her most recent manuscript projects document the use of education as a political, ideological and physical tool of war during Zimbabwe's war of independence from the white settler government in Rhodesia (1964–1980) and the present use of Rhodesia as a global symbol of white supremacy.